Deep Inelastic Processes and the Equations of Motion: Gauge Invariant Correlator

 In particular, the interference term is such that the gluons (for $n > 0$) are attached to the left quark leg, see figs. 2a and 3a.
 An important result, deduced at the end of Appendix A, is that such a term turns out to correspond to any interference term between two amplitudes, such that $k$ and $n-k$ gluons respectively are exchanged between the active quark and the spectator partons, with $0\leq k \leq n$.
 The situation is illustrated in figs. 2 and 3 for $n$ = 1 and 2.

-It is worth noting that a radiation ordering similar to the one established here is found in semiinclusive processes at large $x$\cite{mw1} and in totally inclusive DIS at small $x$\cite{mw2}.
-Moreover the terms (\ref{rec}) consist of quark-gluon-quark correlations, analogous to the one introduced by Efremov and Teryaev\cite{et} and by Qiu and Sterman\cite{qs1,qs2,qs3}.
+It is worth noting that a radiation ordering similar to the one established here is found in semiinclusive processes at large $x$ (Catani {\it et al.}, 1991a) and in totally inclusive DIS at small $x$ (Catani {\it et al.}, 1991b).
+Moreover the terms (\ref{rec}) consist of quark-gluon-quark correlations, analogous to the one introduced by Efremov and Teryaev (1984) and by Qiu and Sterman (1991, 1992, 1998).

-As a consequence of the Politzer theorem, formulae (\ref{exp}) to (\ref{rec}) hold for renormalized fields, provided we take into account the scale dependence of the coupling $g$, of the quark mass $m$ and of the correlators $\Phi^{(n)}_{\mu_1 ... \mu_n}(p, k_1, k_2 ... k_n)$\cite{rgs}.
-Moreover one has to observe that the four-momenta appearing in the propagators are highly off-shell: $p^2$ and $(p-\bar{k}_r)^2$ are of order $Q^2$\cite{cs2,lm}, because the uncertainty principle demands hard interactions to occur in a very limited space-time interval, corresponding to the condition
+As a consequence of the Politzer theorem, formulae (\ref{exp}) to (\ref{rec}) hold for renormalized fields, provided we take into account the scale dependence of the coupling $g$, of the quark mass $m$ and of the correlators $\Phi^{(n)}_{\mu_1 ... \mu_n}(p, k_1, k_2 ... k_n)$ (Rogers, 2007).
+Moreover one has to observe that the four-momenta appearing in the propagators are highly off-shell: $p^2$ and $(p-\bar{k}_r)^2$ are of order $Q^2$ (Collins and Soper, 1982; Levelt and Mulders, 1994), because the uncertainty principle demands hard interactions to occur in a very limited space-time interval, corresponding to the condition

 Therefore we have $p^2\approx 2p^+p^-$ and $p^+ = O(Q)$, whence